Fine-grained Visual-Text Prompt-Driven Self-Training for Open-Vocabulary Object Detection: Experiments

 \subsection{Implementation Details}

 We utilize a pre-trained CLIP~(RN50$\times $16)~\cite{radford2021learning} model as the VLM.
 Note that our method is compatible with conventional VL models.
 For simplicity, we take CLIP as an example.
 All the detection models are implemented on the mmdetection~\cite{mmdetection} codebase and follow the default setting as Mask-RCNN~(ResNet50)~\cite{he2017mask}, 1X schedule unless otherwise mentioned.
 At the adapting stage, the prompt-enhanced CLIP is trained for 5 epochs, with the text prompt learning rate set to 1e-1 and the visual prompt set to 1e-5 separately.
 For the pseudo labeling stage, the RPN is trained only on the base classes in the 2X schedule.
 The objectness score threshold for RPN is set to 0.98.
 The similarity threshold $\delta$ and score threshold $\gamma$ are set to 0.6 and 0.4.
 For the self-training stage, following the default setting, we adopt a Mask-RCNN~(ResNet50)~\cite{he2017mask} with the last classification layer replaced by class embeddings output by the text encoder.
-We train the detector for 12 epochs, with the learning rate decreased by a factor of 0.1 at 8 and 11 epochs.
+We train the detector for 12 epochs, with the learning rate decreased by a factor of 0.1 at 8 and 11 epochs with 8 V100 GPUs.
 The initial learning rate is set to 0.04 with batch size 32, and the weight decay is set to 1e-4.
 We extract the categories of large-scale object detection dataset~(i.e., LVIS~\cite{gupta2019lvis} and Objects365~\cite{shao2019objects365}) as the combined categories set $C$, which contains about 1k categories.
+We generate non-base pseudo labels for training, while evaluate only on novel categories and base categories following~\cite{zareian2021open}.